-More than 40 percent of the U.S. workforce is composed of people in non-traditional jobs: They are freelancers, business owners and independent contractors, often cobbling together a paycheck from several sources.
+More than 40% of the U.S. workforce comprises people in nontraditional jobs: They are freelancers, business owners and independent contractors, often cobbling together a paycheck from several sources.

 In a nutshell, Roth IRAs are particularly good for people who expect to be paying a fairly high tax rate when they are retired.
 That includes a lot of self-employed people, like small business owners who might cash out of their companies later in life.

-One side note: If you are considering a Roth IRA, you probably want to also look at a SEP IRA or one of several other kinds of retirement plans specifically designed for self-employed people.
-You can save a big chunk of your money (as much as 25 percent of your income, up to $53,000) for a tax break in the present day.
+One side note: If you are considering a Roth IRA, you want to also look at a SEP IRA or one of several other kinds of retirement plans specifically designed for self-employed people.

 1. You need a brokerage company to hold the account for you.

 Look for one with good customer service and no fees on the account.
-Any one of the big brokerage houses, from Fidelity to Vanguard to Schwab, offers Roth IRAs, as do smaller brokerages.
+Any one of the big brokerage houses, Fidelity, Vanguard, or Schwab, offer Roth IRAs, as do smaller brokerages.
 Look for a brokerage that offers to hold the account for you without charging a fee.
 You might also find it convenient to keep your Roth IRA at the same company that offers a SEP or other kinds of IRAs.

 2. When it comes to investing for retirement, keep it simple and cheap.

 Keep in mind that one of the factors you can best control is fees.
 Look for low fees on whatever investment you pick.
-You should be able to find low-fee, broad-based funds for your Roth IRA for an expense ratio of less than .25 percent a year.
-Remember, any gains are growing tax-free, that's one of the best things about a Roth IRA.
+You should be able to find low-fee, broad-based funds for your Roth IRA for an expense ratio of less than 0.25% a year.
+Remember, any gains are growing tax-free; that's one of the best things about a Roth IRA.